-Even though The Trust as developeres and University District as a community operate outside of and separate from the University, we feel its DNA in almost every way and benefit from an unique connection.
+Even though The Trust as developers and University District as a community operate outside of and separate from the University, we feel its DNA in almost every way and benefit from an unique connection.

 So what does it mean for an independent community to be ‘University linked’?
 Here are few ways we feel that link:

 That philosophy extends even into the streets where we’ll live; University District plans to recognize 13 Chancellors of the University of Calgary with street name titles.
 You could drive down Thirsk Boulevard or take a right on Lebel Drive and in a small way be paying tribute to the incredible accomplishments of a Canadian Astronaut or Supreme Court Judge.
-We thought it a fitting honour for these extraordinary leaders and the legacy they’ve left on at University, especially considering that in 2016 the University will celebrate its 50th anniversary.
+We thought it a fitting honour for these extraordinary leaders and the legacy they’ve left at the University, especially considering that in 2016 the University will celebrate its 50th anniversary.

-University District residents will own ‘leasehold’ properties rather than traditional ‘freehold’ properties, since the land University District sits on cannot be traditional bought and sold because an educational institution owns it.
+University District residents will own ‘leasehold’ properties rather than traditional ‘freehold’ properties, since the land University District sits on cannot be traditionally bought and sold because an educational institution owns it.
 Instead, homeowners ‘lease’ the land for a set period of time – in our case, a healthy 99-year lease.

 All net income from the development will support future University initiatives as it continues to serve Calgary.
 But meanwhile, this community will support main campus activity by providing an integrated neighbourhood to help to attract talent – highly qualified personnel – faculty, researchers, and students, who will enhance the University’s reputation on a national and international level.